Diary of a Wimpy Kid: Dog Days (film): Standalone sequel

 At the time of its release, the film was described as the last live-action one in the franchise.
-In August 2012, while doing press for the film, Jeff Kinney, Zachary Gordon, and Robert Capron each indicated that there were no plans for more films, but did not dismiss the possibility entirely.
+In August 2012, while doing press for the film, Gordon, Capron, and Diary of a Wimpy Kid creator Jeff Kinney each indicated that there were no plans for more films, but did not dismiss the possibility entirely.
 Kinney replied to inquiries regarding the possibility of another sequel, stating, "At present, we don’t have a fourth film in development, but you never know!"

 And when describing the likelihood of starring in more films in the series, Gordon explained, "[Dog Days] most likely will be the last movie.
 The main problem is [the cast is] getting older.
 You can't stop it.
 There's no way to temporarily stop us from changing and growing up.
 You know, that's the problem because the characters are supposed to be timeless."
 In March 2013, he stated in a Spreecast live stream that there would not be any more live-action films.
-Jeff Kinney had indicated that instead of doing a live-action film of the sixth novel Cabin Fever, he would like to see it adapted into an animated one, stating in an interview, "I hope that it gets made into an animated movie.
+Jeff Kinney had indicated that instead of doing a live-action film of the sixth novel Diary of a Wimpy Kid: Cabin Fever, he would like to see it adapted into an animated one, stating in an interview, "I hope that it gets made into an animated movie.
 I'd really like to see it turn into an animated television special."

-On July 29, 2016, it was announced that a new film with a different cast based on the ninth book, The Long Haul, had begun production.
-It was released on May 19, 2017, to a modest box-office success and a critical low for the franchise.
+On July 29, 2016, it was announced that a new film with a different cast based on the ninth book, Diary of a Wimpy Kid: The Long Haul, had begun production.
+The Long Haul film was released on May 19, 2017, to a modest box-office success and a critical low for the franchise.

 Animated film series

 On December 10, 2020, it was announced on Disney Investors Day that an animated film based on the books would premiere on Disney+ sometime in 2021.
 It will be another reboot, and will be computer-animated, along with any other future Wimpy Kid movies.
-The animated film was released on December 3, 2021.
+The first animated film was released on December 3, 2021.